Empanada Gallega

 While authentic Spanish empanada recipes require the pastry to be made with egg (and some are also glazed with a beaten egg), it’s not difficult to make a completely vegan empanada dough

 Unsurprisingly, there’s very little required to transform the traditional empanada recipe into a vegan-friendly option.
-Simply omit the egg!
+Simply omit the egg.
 Yep, it’s that simple!
+If you want to make the fillings for this specific empanada vegan, omit the eggs and stew down some eggplant instead of using tuna.

 Here’s our vegan empanada dough recipe.